viktorcsimma/pluto/README.md

 2. Recommended: create a new folder named "Git" for your git projects.

-3. Clone (~Download) the Pluto repository.
+3. Fork (click on the fork button at top right corner of the page) and clone (~Download) your fork of the Pluto repository.
 You can easily do this with `Github Desktop`.
 If you can not find this option there, clicking on the green `Code` button on the GitHub webpage and selecting `Open with GitHub Desktop` will do the job.
 Or you can use the command line too to clone the directory (see point 5.).
+Make sure to clone the `your_username/pluto`, not the `EotvosCollegium/pluto` repository.

 4. Open a terminal and navigate to your git folder.
 (If you are not familiar with the command line, watch some YouTube tutorial about the terminal basics.)